Anselm Maria Fugger von Babenhausen

-Life

 Early life

-Anselm Maria Joseph Christoph Johann Baptist Johann Nepomuk Rupert Theodor Aloys Karl Prince Fugger von Babenhausen was the eldest son of count Anselm Viktorian Fugger and his wife Maria Walburga, born countess of Waldburg-Wolfegg-Wolfegg.
-This made Anselm a direct male-line descendant of Anton Fugger's son Jakob (1542–1598).
+Anselm was born on 1 July 1766 in Babenhausen.
+He the eldest son of Count Anselm Viktorian Fugger and Countess Maria Walburga von Waldburg-Wolfegg-Wolfegg.
+His sister, Countess Maria Walpurga Franziska Fugger von Babenhausen, married Hereditary Count Leopold von Waldburg-Zeil-Wurzach.

+A direct male-line descendant of Anton Fugger, through his son, son Jakob Fugger (1542–1598), Anselm Maria was a fifth-generation descendant of his son Johann Fugger the Elder.
+After an education by a court master tours of the court, and studies in Mainz, Fugger began to concentrate on his future duties as ruler of Babenhausen in 1785.
+After his father's death in 1793, he took over the affairs of government.
+Since 1583, the Fuggers had held hereditary imperial and district estates in the Swabian Circle and belonged to the Swabian College of Imperial Counts.

+Career

 After an apprenticeship with a court master, cavalier journeys and studies in Mainz, from 1785 Fugger began to focus his future duties as sovereign in Babenhausen.
 After the death of his father in 1793 he took over the affairs of state.
-Since 1583 the Fuggers had held the hereditary imperial and district estates in the Swabian district and belonged to the Swabian Imperial Counts' College.
+Since 1583, the Fuggers had held the hereditary imperial and district estates in the Swabian district and belonged to the Swabian Imperial Counts' College.

 From 1796 Fugger's actions were influenced by the beginning of the Napoleonic era, as there was a strong Austrian decline in power in Swabia.
 French armies began to devastate Swabia.
 In 1800 Babenhausen was occupied by French troops for the first time.